bmanczak/DarkMocha/README.md

 <a href="https://huggingface.co/datasets/brstone/PhantomFacts"><img src="https://img.shields.io/badge/🤗-Data-yellow"></a>

 This repostiory contains the data as well as automated evaluation tools for evaluating language models on the PhantomFacts.
-Full paper will be released soon, in the meantime please see the [technical report]()
+Full paper will be released soon, in the meantime please see the report.pdf in the repository.

 ## Installation